cellularmitosis/logs/20180704-25c-oven/README.md

 hmm, it turned on and just railed to the current-limited output (140mA) the entire time, shooting way past the set-point.

+## run 6

+attempted to reverse which position the thermistor was in (lower half of non-inverting divider, rather than upper half of inverting divider), but ran into the same problems (the circuit keeps heating past the set-point).